apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 block each other.

-As one G of goroutines is the single Job Management instance for prism itself, and the other is for the worker endpoint, these are no wasted either.
+As one G of goroutines is the single Job Management instance for prism itself, and the other is for the worker endpoint, these are not wasted either.
 Prism can assign uniques names to workers to be able to identify which job they're a part of, so it's possible to avoid the per job and worker grpc service, and multiplex from there.
 (See https://github.com/apache/beam/issues/32167)